woosignal/wp-json-api-flutter/README.md

 * Get Customers Info (Billing and Shipping)
 * Update Customers details

-To use this API you must have the [WP Json API Plugin](https://woosignal.com/plugins/wordpress/wp-json-api) installed first on your WordPress site, you can download it via the WooSignal website.
+To use this API you must have the [WP JSON API Plugin](https://woosignal.com/plugins/wordpress/wp-json-api) installed first on your WordPress site, you can download it via the WooSignal website.

 ### Getting Started #
 In your flutter project add the dependency: